We don't just talk cars ... we teach how to buy them.

 It should be noted that throughout this production run, front seat-mounted side airbags were standard, while full-length side curtain airbags were added in 2001.

 Like its follower, this generation is an extremely entertaining car to drive with top-notch build and feature quality.
 However, the base 2.0-liter engine during this generation was not particularly lively and offered only average fuel efficiency.
 Because of this, we feel Jettas equipped with the very capable turbocharged 1.8T four-cylinder make a better choice.
 This engine was available in the sedan beginning with the 2000 model year and in the wagon beginning with the 2002 model.

 Also of note for used Jetta shoppers, power on the 1.8T was increased from 150 hp to 180 hp in 2002.
 And for those wanting still more, the VR6 engine was available initially with 174 horses and then boosted to 200 for the 2002 model year.
 For 2004 and later, the sportier Jetta GLI, with its firmer suspension and sport-biased body revisions, also was offered with this engine.
 GLI models can also be found equipped with the 180-hp 1.8T engine.

 The Jetta TDI diesel sedan was also available throughout this run and the diesel wagon was produced for the 2002 - 2005 model years.
 The power output of the 1.9-liter turbodiesel four-cylinder was increased to 100 hp and 177 pound-feet of torque for 2004 (from 90 hp and 155 pound-feet).

-Overall, the Jetta has been, and remains, one of our favorites ... just alot of features and great performance for the money (pre-2011).
+Overall, an older Jetta can make a viable and more economical choice in today's market ... just a lot of features and performance for the money, especially the pre-2011 models.
 And it's no wonder it's been the best selling VW in the United States.

 Lastly, there are actually several different ways to buy a used Jetta at the lowest price, and even at wholesale.